10 Days in Istanbul Turkey Itinerary

 Hagia Sophia

 After a late-ish breakfast at our hotel, we started heading out to see the historical sights which are just within a few steps from our door.
 First up, we visited the most iconic sight of Istanbul – the Hagia Sophia.
 It is truly a magnificent sight and one that would steal your breath away.
 Entry to Hagia Sophia is free.
-As it is a mosque, it is required to dress modestly and, for females, to cover your hair.
+As it is a mosque, you are required to dress modestly and, for females, to cover your hair.
 It is also required to remove your shoes when stepping inside the carpeted areas of the mosque.

 Once a Constantinople patriarchal cathedral of the Byzantine Empire, Hagia Sophia was converted into a mosque after the Ottomans took over.
 It served as the largest cathedral in the world for a thousand years and has been an architectural & cultural icon of the Byzantines.
-When Ataturk formed modern Turkey, Hagia Sophia was turned into a museum but, in 2020, it has returned its status to a mosque.
+When Ataturk formed modern Turkey, Hagia Sophia was turned into a museum but, in 2020, it returned its status to a mosque.
 Today, it is considered one of the world’s greatest architectural works and is accepted as the 8th wonder of the world.

 The building exudes a fascinating blend of Christianity and Islam.
 Upon entry, you’d see golden Christian mosaics at the top of the door archway, but as you head down inside the mosque, you’d be greeted with a sumptuous interior with tall domes supported by grand arches, chandeliers hanging down and stunning Islamic calligraphic panes covering over the previous Christian arts.